mcfixstuff/Point-Of-Sale-Database/README.md

     Enter {servername}.mysql.database.azure.com in the hostname field.
     Enter {adminuser} as username and then enter your Password.
     Leave port # as 3306
-    Go to the SSL tab and update the Use SSL field to Require.
+    Go to the SSL tab and update the "Use SSL" field to Require.
-    If you do not have the proper certificate, you will need to the following steps before continuing:
+    You will need to download the proper certificate authority before continuing:
         Go to DigiCert's official Root Certificates page: https://www.digicert.com/kb/digicert-root-certificates.htm Find the "DigiCert Global Root CA" certificate.
         Download the PEM version.